easeaico/pulse-go/docs/Methodology/CircuitMethodology.md

 Our CDM implementation and integration with physiological models is novel.
-We implemented the Circuit Solver to use generic terms that are not specific to any one model type (see Table 1).
+We implemented the Circuit Solver to use generic terms that are not specific to any one model type (see @tableref {CircuitMultiphysicsMapping}).
 Conversions to base units for each model are done in the background using the CDM unit conversion functionality.
 These base units are selected to prevent unnecessary conversion that would use critical computation resources, while still maintaining a direct mathematical